TheCedarPrince/thecedarprince.github.io/notes/07282021202459-exploring-ancestors-concept.md

++++
-@def title = "Exploring Ancestors and Descendants of a Concept"
-@def slug = "07282021202459-exploring-ancestors-concept"
-@def tags = ["ohdsi", "sql", "ancestor", "descendant", "r", "archive"]
-@def description = "How to explore ancestors and descendants of OHDSI concepts"

-@def rss_title = "Exploring Ancestors and Descendants of a Concept"
-@def rss_description = "How to explore ancestors and descendants of OHDSI concepts"
-@def rss_pubdate = Date(2021, 7, 28)
+title = "Exploring Ancestors and Descendants of a Concept" slug = "07282021202459-exploring-ancestors-concept" tags = ["ohdsi", "sql", "ancestor", "descendant", "r", "archive"] description = "How to explore ancestors and descendants of OHDSI concepts" rss_title = "Exploring Ancestors and Descendants of a Concept" rss_description = "How to explore ancestors and descendants of OHDSI concepts" rss_pubdate = Date(2021, 7, 28)
++++

 Exploring Ancestors and Descendants of a Concept